Mektoub, My Love: Canto Due

 Mektoub, My Love: Canto Due is a 2025 French romantic drama film produced, co-written, and directed by Abdellatif Kechiche.
 The film is the third and final installment in Kechiche's Mektoub, My Love series, following Canto Uno (2017) and Intermezzo (2019).
 As its predecessors, it is based on 2011 novel La Blessure, la vraie by François Bégaudeau.
-It stars Shaïn Boumedine, Ophélie Bau, Salim Kechiouche, and Andre Jacobs.
+It stars Shaïn Boumedine, Ophélie Bau, Salim Kechiouche, Jessica Pennington and Andre Jacobs.

-The film had its world premiere in the main competition of the 78th Locarno Film Festival on 9 August 2025, where it was nominated for the Golden Leopard, it was well received by the French press.
-It will be theatrically released in France on 3 December by Pathé.
+The film had its world premiere in the main competition of the 78th Locarno Film Festival on 9 August 2025, where it was nominated for the Golden Leopard, and received positive reviews by the French press.
+At the 31st Lumière Awards, it was nominated for Best Film, Best Director and Best Female Revelation (Pennington).

+It was theatrically released in France on 3 December by Pathé.

 Synopsis

 After completing his studies in Paris, Amin returns to Sète with his passion for film still burning.
-A chance encounter with a vacationing American producer brings unexpected interest in his screenplay, The Essential Elements of Universal Existence, and the producer suggests his wife Jess for the lead role.
+In September 1994, a chance encounter with a vacationing American producer brings unexpected interest in his screenplay, The Essential Elements of Universal Existence, and the producer suggests his young wife Jess for the lead role.
 But destiny, with its unpredictable whims, has other plans in store.